maurodch/mbqd-website/content/home/onesentence.md

   columns = "1" # Choose how many columns the section has.
 Valid values: 1 or 2.

 +++
 This group, led by <a href="/author/martin-garttner">Martin Gärttner</a>, will be moving from Heidelberg to Jena in September!
-We are [hiring PhDs and postdocs](/hire)!